 AmazonSmile is a website operated by Amazon that lets customers enjoy the same wide selection of products, low prices, and convenient shopping features as on Amazon.com.
 The difference is that when customers shop on AmazonSmile, the AmazonSmile Foundation will donate 0.5% of the price of eligible purchases to the charitable organizations selected by customers.
 Please indicate the SD Ornithologists' Union as your selected organization.

 SDOU Checklists of South Dakota Birds may be directly printed out on 8 1/2" X 14" paper from this site - print our field checklist.
-Alternatively, they are available on heavy-duty paper for $1.00 each, postage paid; minimum order is five copies, $5.00.
+For 8 1/2 by 11, set your printer to "Fit to printable area", and if your printer is capable of printing on both sides, set for that also.

 SDOU decals for SD organizational automobile license plates are available for $10 per pair plus $1 postage and handling.
 These support and promote SDOU.
 Organizational license plates cost the same as regular plates if ordered for a new car or at the time everyone must replace their plates.
 At other times, organizational plates may be ordered as replacements from SD- DMV for a $10 fee additional to the regular registration fee.
 See Emblem Plates for Organizations.